Kwiziq community member

 What is a Spanish equivalent for needn't have (done)?

-This relates to:Expressing obligation with tener que -
+This question relates to:Spanish lesson "Expressing obligation with tener que"

 Kwiziq language super star